segabl/pd2-sh-complements/README.md

 - Fully Loaded
   - Ace
-    - Throwable pickup chance increase 1% → 5%
+    - Throwable pickup chance increase 1% → 10%

 *The chance increase is multiplied with the base chance instead of added, which makes it completely negligible as it takes 70 ammo pickups to even reach 10% chance.*
-*With a chance increase of 5%, reaching more meaningful chance numbers will be possible.*
+*With a higher chance increase reaching more meaningful chance numbers will be possible.*

 ### Technician